New And Improved Recipe With Vegan Option! Check For Changes Below–these are like true Southern Biscuits in Gravy!

 - Take out two sheets of parchment paper (or wax paper) along with a round 3-4 inch cookie cutter, set aside.
 (It’s ok if you don’t have a cookie cutter, you can shape them by hand.

 - In a large bowl, whisk together almond flour, tapioca starch, baking powder and baking soda.

 - With a pastry cutter, cut 1/4 cup of butter into flour, leaving no pieces larger than pea size.

 - Place the cut out biscuits on the cookie sheet.
 Repeat until you have 6 biscuits.
 Brush the tops with melted butter.
 (You can form the biscuits by hand into whatever shape you desire if you’re without a cookie cutter).

-- Remove from oven.
-You can reheat them in the oven at 375 degrees for 10 minutes before adding gravy if necessary.
+- Remove from oven and cool on rack.
+You can reheat them in the oven at 375 degrees for a few minutes before adding gravy if necessary.

 FOR THE GRAVY:

 - First, chop your sausage into small, bite-size pieces and brown in a skillet until cooked through.
 (Save drippings if you prefer that flavor over butter).
 Place cooked sausage on paper towels or drain.
 Set aside.

 - In a medium to large bowl, whisk together tapioca starch, salt and pepper.

 - Slowly whisk in your milk until combined evenly.
 Pour melted butter (or drippings) over top and combine again.